On the Inversion Modulo a Power of an Integer: Ko c 's Algorithm for Inversion Mod

 In each step of the algorithm, essentially one subtraction is used.
-There are also two multiplications of $b_ic$ and $a X_i$, but the multipliers $c$ and $X_i$ are numbers less than $p$.
-The right shifting $\frac{b_i-a X_i}p $ turns the operation of getting $X_i$ into finding the least significant digit of $cb_i $ .
+There are also two multiplications, $b_i c$ and $a X_i$, but the multipliers $c$ and $X_i$ are numbers less than $p$; namely, they are digits in the $p$-adic representation.
+The right shift $\frac{b_i - a X_i}{p}$ turns the operation of obtaining $X_i$ into finding the least significant digit of $c b_i$.

-We shall provide a proof of the correctness of the algorithm \ref{alg:Koc} which is entirely different from that in \cite{Koc}.
-This proof will serve the purpose of revealing some interesting properties of the computation. \begin{prop} Algorithm \ref{alg:Koc} is correct. \end{prop} \begin{proof} We first note that the least significant digit of $ax$ is $1$ and digits of indeces $1$ to $k-1$ are all zero.
+We shall provide a proof of the correctness of algorithm \ref{alg:Koc} which is entirely different from that in \cite{Koc}.
+This proof will serve the purpose of revealing some interesting properties of the computation. \begin{prop} Algorithm \ref{alg:Koc} is correct. \end{prop} \begin{proof} We first note that the least significant digit of $ax$ is $1$ and digits of indices $1$ to $k-1$ are all zero.
 So the line $6$ becomes $pb_{i+1} = b_i-aX_i$.
-Therefore we have the implication
+Therefore we have that the set of relations